Mile End Goods railway station

 Mile End Goods railway station was a railway station located in the suburb of Mile End on the western fringe of the Adelaide city centre in South Australia.
 It was located 2.9 kilometres from Adelaide station.

 History

-It is unclear when this station was opened.
-The station was south of the Hilton Bridge, adjacent the West Terrace Cemetery and consisted of four step down platforms, each 42.7 metres long.
+It is unclear when the station was opened.
+It was south of the Hilton Bridge, adjacent to the West Terrace Cemetery, and consisted of four step-down platforms, each 42.7 metres long.

 The station was closed and demolished in 1994.